[Disclosure: Cards from our partners are mentioned below.]

-Whether you have the Chase Sapphire Preferred or the Chase Sapphire Reserve, you will be able to transfer the points you earn to one of the bank’s many airline and hotel transfer partners.
+Whether you have the Chase Sapphire Preferred or the Chase Sapphire Reserve, you can transfer the points you earn to one of the bank’s many airline and hotel transfer partners.
 These partners include Hyatt, Southwest Airlines, United Airlines, and more.

-Why Might You Pick the Chase Sapphire Reserve?
+Why Choose Chase Sapphire Reserve?